- Chemistry Manufacturing and Controls

 - A synopsis of the proposed clinical study protocol or protocols you plan to submit in an IND.
 This may be a paragraph summarizing objectives, patient population, study design, approximate sample size, treatment regimen (including route of administration, dose level(s), if known, and frequency and duration of dosing), and activity endpoints

-Please submit your materials for our Pre-IND review to the address listed on DAVP’s Getting Started Page.
-Supply at least ten (10) copies of your Pre-IND submission and clearly indicate in your cover letter that the enclosed is a Pre-IND submission.
+If you are submitting a paper submission, Please submit 3 copies of the request to the address above and clearly indicate in your cover letter that the enclosed is a Pre-IND submission.